frandiox/vue-graphql-enterprise-boilerplate/docs/backend.md

 Express.js middleware is located here.
 Middleware runs right after a request is received and before GraphQL resolvers start.
 It is a good place to check authentication tokens.

+### `models`

+Every type in our app should have a model that defines all its actions such as `createItem`, `updateItem`, `publishItem`, etc. This is where most of the DB-interaction logic lives.
+Ownership checks can be done here.

 ### `resolvers`

-Contains all the resolvers for queries, mutations and subscriptions.
+Contains all the GraphQL resolvers for queries, mutations and subscriptions.
+Think of resolvers as thin controllers that call actions defined in models.

 ### `schema`